List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Princess Mermista

-Mermista is the Princess of Salineas, an underwater city on Etheria.
+Mermista is a mermaid and the princess of Salineas, an underwater city on Etheria.
 Her father King Mercier believes it best to leave The Horde alone, in the hope that they will respect his decision and leave him and his people in peace.
 Mermista knows that The Horde will stop at nothing to conquer all of Etheria and she is the only member of the people of Salineas who supports the Rebellion.
-She wears a blue midriff dress.
-Mermista can transform from her mermaid form to a human one.
+Mermista possesses psionic control of the element of water and telepathy with sea creatures.

-She possesses psionic control of the element of water and telepathy with sea creatures.
+In the English-language version of the 1980s series, she speaks with a French accent.

-In the English-language version of the 1980s show, she speaks with a French accent.
+In the Masters of the Universe Classics toyline, Mermista is shown to be at her happiest when visiting She-Ra.
+During the Second Ultimate Battleground, Mermista fought Mer-Man.

 Mermista appears in She-Ra and the Princesses of Power as one of the Princesses that Glimmer, Bow, and Adora come to ask to join the Rebellion.
 She had a previous relationship with Sea Hawk.
 Her personality is somewhat nihilistic and lethargic, but comes around to the Rebellion because of the help of the trio.
 She was also changed to being the Etherian equivalent to South Asian.

 Mermista is voiced by Melendy Britt in the 1980s series and by Vella Lovell in the 2018 series.